dyingstraw/iotServer/README.md

 # iotServer
-iot server base redis, netty, Zookeeper
+iot server base on redis, netty, Zookeeper and rabbitmq